 - Freeze the leftover coconut milk until solid.

-- Once frozen, pop into labeled bag.
+- Once frozen, pop into a labeled bag.

 - Use frozen coconut milk to blend directly into Pina Coladas or to add to cooked Thai dishes.